oesteban/hcph-sops/docs/data-collection/scanning.md

     ???+ quote "Participant of Cohort II"

-        Hey [NAME], the next block is a bit long, around 30 minutes.
+        Hey [NAME], the next block is a bit long.
+        First, we will run four short sequences of less than one minute and then a long block of around 30 minutes.

         You can close your eyes and even sleep if you wish.